I Started a Mobile App & Online Store Without Quitting my Job

 - As well as the user journey

-After many iterations with the developers, we landed on a look and feel of the app and well as an app with very simple user experience.
+After many iterations with the developers, we landed on the look and feel of the app as well as an app with a very simple user experience.

-At the time, there were very few developers in the South African market so development costs were quite high.
-The most reasonable quote we got was a from a Cape Town Based development company.
+At the time, there were very few developers in the South African market, so development costs were quite high.
+The most reasonable quote we got was from a Cape Town-based development company.

-However, as of today if you want to build an app in South Africa the budget would be between R60k-R100k.
+However, as of today, if you want to build an app in South Africa, the budget would be between R60k and R100k.

-So if you have an idea like me go for it.
+So if you have an idea like mine, go for it.

 Key Challenges of Being a Mobile App Startup

-Just because we had this app we thought was a great idea, didn’t necessarily mean it would add value to people’s lives.
+Just because we had this app, which we thought was a great idea, didn’t necessarily mean it would add value to people’s lives.

-We had to sit and think of how we can strategically showcase the value of the app and until today we still have to do so and it is an ongoing process.
+We had to sit and think about how we could strategically showcase the value of the app, and until today, we still have to do so.
+It is an ongoing process.

 We’re constantly looking at how we can make the app and online store more user-friendly and useful to our clients.

-In the beginning, we had to contact the beauty business individually and formally present the app to them as well as the benefits of being on the application.
+In the beginning, we had to contact each beauty business individually and formally present the app to them, as well as the benefits of being on the application.

-As we started getting more downloads, our value add became more apparent to beauticians and salons.
+As we gained more downloads, the value we provided to beauticians and salons became more apparent.

 However, with the store being fairly grounded, we’re looking at smart ways to monetize the app directory service.

-This will involve quite a lot of work but we’ve already started exploring ideas on how we can change the App interface to make it more appealing to beauty businesses.
+This will involve quite a lot of work, but we’ve already started exploring ideas on how we can change the app’s interface to make it more appealing to beauty businesses.

-How can you make an online business/ mobile App successful
+How can you make an online business or mobile app successful?

-- The next steps will be convincing the market that what you’re selling has value.
+- The next step will be convincing the market that what you’re selling has value.

-- It was really important that the app gives users a seamless user experience, one that wouldn’t feel users feeling frustrated after 1 minute.
+It was really important that the app give users a seamless user experience, one that wouldn’t leave users frustrated after one minute.

 Running a Business While Working Full-Time

-It has been almost 4 long years that I run my business while working a full-time job.
+It has been almost 4 long years since I ran my business while working a full-time job.

-Running a business while being employed requires a lot of strategic juggling of time.
+Running a business while working requires a lot of time management strategy.

-On my way back from the gym I drop off Beauty on TApp orders at my parents home as there is someone there the whole day and they hand over to the courier.
+On my way back from the gym, I drop off Beauty on TAPP orders at my parents’ home, as there is someone there the whole day, and they hand them over to the courier.

 While at work, I work smart and do what I have to do.